solniva/TMA4320_ScientificComputationNotes/chapter_ode/ExamplesODE.md

 :::{prf:example} Spreading of diseases
 :label: ode:exa:spreading-disease

-Motivated by the ongoing corona virus pandemic, we consider a (simple!) model for the spreading of an infectious disease, which goes under the name [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model).
+Motivated by the recent corona virus pandemic, we consider a (simple!) model for the spreading of an infectious disease, which goes under the name [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model).